Organwolf/100-days-of-code/README.md

 - [x] Become better at using Markdown language
 - [ ] Participate in a code project outside of work
 - [ ] Re-evaluate my goals and add/remove goals at least once
+- [ ] Learn how, why and when I should use virtual environments

 ###### JavaScript
 - [ ] Learn more vanilla JS (by completing [JavaScript30](https://javascript30.com/) by Wesbos)
 - [ ] Learn more React.js
+    [x] Create a Todo app
+    [ ] Add Redux to the Todo app
+    [ ] Refactor and use Hooks in the Todo app

 ###### Personal
 - [ ] Make a Personal Website